The Delta taxonomic software

 Installing the Delta suite of programs will install the Delta Editor (software for developing Delta data sets and applications) and Intkey (software for running interactive keys developed using the Delta Editor and integrated software).
 To run ANNiKEY only Intkey is required (the distributed ANNiKEY files cannot be opened in the Delta Editor).

-Open Delta - installation
+Open Delta - installation on Windows

 Open Delta - installation on macOS